Charles V, Holy Roman Emperor: Spanish kingdoms

 Charles was accepted as sovereign, even though the Spanish felt uneasy with the Imperial style.
 Spanish kingdoms varied in their traditions.
-Castile had become an authoritarian, highly centralized kingdom, where the monarch's own will easily overrode legislative and justice institutions.
+Castile had become an authoritarian, highly centralised kingdom, where the monarch's own will easily overrode legislative and justice institutions.
 By contrast, in the Crown of Aragon, and especially in the Pyrenean Kingdom of Navarre, law prevailed, and the monarchy was seen as a contract with the people.
 This became an inconvenience and a matter of dispute for Charles V and later kings since realm-specific traditions limited their absolute power.
-With Charles, the government became more absolute, even though until his mother died in 1555, Charles did not hold absolute power in the country.
+With Charles, the government became more absolute, even though, until his mother died in 1555, Charles did not hold absolute power in the country.

-Soon resistance to the Emperor arose because of heavy taxation to support foreign wars in which Castilians had little interest and because Charles tended to select Flemings for high offices in Castile and America, ignoring Castilian candidates.
+Soon, resistance to the Emperor arose because of heavy taxation to support foreign wars in which Castilians had little interest and because Charles tended to select Flemings for high offices in Castile and America, ignoring Castilian candidates.
 The resistance culminated in the Revolt of the Comuneros, which Charles suppressed.
-Comuneros released Joanna and wanted to depose Charles and support Joanna to be the sole monarch instead.
-While Joanna refused to depose her son, her confinement would continue after the revolt to prevent possible events alike.
-Immediately after crushing the Castilian revolt, Charles was confronted again with the hot issue of Navarre when King Henry II attempted to reconquer the kingdom.
+The Comuneros released Joanna and wanted to depose Charles and support Joanna to be the sole monarch instead.
+While Joanna refused to depose her son, her confinement continued after the revolt to discourage similar events in future.
+Immediately after crushing the Castilian revolt, Charles was confronted again with the pressing issue of Navarre when King Henry II attempted to reconquer the kingdom.
 Main military operations lasted until 1524, when Hondarribia surrendered to Charles's forces, but frequent cross-border clashes in the western Pyrenees only stopped in 1528 (Treaties of Madrid and Cambrai).

 After these events, Navarre remained a matter of domestic and international litigation still for a century (a French dynastic claim to the throne did not end until the July Revolution in 1830).
 Charles wanted his son and heir Philip II to marry the heiress of Navarre, Jeanne d'Albret.
 Jeanne was instead forced to marry William, Duke of Julich-Cleves-Berg, but that childless marriage was annulled after four years.
 She next married Antoine de Bourbon, and both she and their son Henry of Navarre would oppose Philip II in the French Wars of Religion.

 After its integration into Charles's empire, Castile guaranteed effective military units and its American possessions provided the bulk of the empire's financial resources.
 However, the two conflicting strategies of Charles V, enhancing the possessions of his family and protecting Catholicism against Protestant heretics, diverted resources away from building up the Spanish economy.
 Elite elements in Spain called for more protection for the commercial networks, which were threatened by the Ottoman Empire and Barbary pirates.
-Charles instead focused on defeating Protestantism in Germany and the Netherlands, which proved to be lost causes.
+Charles instead focused on defeating Protestantism in Germany and the Netherlands, which proved to be a lost cause.
 Each hastened the economic decline of the Spanish Empire in the next generation.
 The enormous budget deficit accumulated during Charles's reign, along with the inflation that affected the kingdom, resulted in declaring bankruptcy during the reign of Philip II.